cisc3130/0-get-started/Readme.md

 2. Follow the instructions [here](https://github.com/cisc3130/docs/blob/master/travis.md) to integrate your repository with Travis CI for automatic testing.

 2. Follow the instructions [here](https://github.com/cisc3130/docs/blob/master/submissions.md).
-When you are up to the __Modify__ section ("Edit the project files to fulfill the assignment requirements"), write a short program called helloworld.cpp (naming must be exactly the same) to print the phrase "Hello world" to the terminal.
+When you are up to the __Modify__ section ("Edit the project files to fulfill the assignment requirements"), write a short application in HelloWorldApp.java to print the phrase "Hello world" to the terminal.
+A tutorial for writing this simple program is [here](https://docs.oracle.com/javase/tutorial/getStarted/cupojava/index.html).
 Continue with the rest of the submission instructions.

 3. You will follow this workflow (accepting assignments, enabling travis, modifying and submitting) for all assignments in this class.